Prateek307/Prateek.github.io/README.md

 </p>
 <p>
 <h4>Case 2: Handling Millions of Users</h4>
 When dealing with millions of users, data cannot be stored on a single machine.
 Thus, the simple data structure for a Person needs to be adjusted to accommodate distributed storage.
 Instead of a list of friends, each user maintains a list of their friends' IDs.
 The traversal process involves determining the machine that holds a friend's data and querying that machine for the friend's information.
-This approach ensures efficient handling of large-scale data across multiple servers.
+This approach ensures efficient handling of large-scale data across multiple servers.[4]
 </p>
 </div>